wotek/response-builder/doc/usage.md

 {"id":1,"title":"My awesome blog post","timestamp":1390935625}
 ```

-This is really basic API, next step is using response prototypes to save us some time when creating responses.
-Go to [Response Prototypes](http://)
+This is really basic API, next step is using prototypes to save us some time when creating responses.
+Go to [Response Prototypes](docs/response_prototypes.md) to learn more.